Mental Maintenance Creates Stability

 Choices and Independence: Consider the Relationship

 Too many choices can actually over-complicate our lives.
-We may think that lots of choice is good–we begin to expect many options.
+We may think that lots of choices are good–we begin to expect many options.
 But if we examine what happens, we often feel overwhelmed, don’t we?
 Tulku shares his experience of visiting a large supermarket in Los Angeles.
 He admits that he was amazed at the size of the bread selection.

 Mental Maintenance Reflection Question